 Although breathalyzers are available for consumer use, they don’t paint the entire picture of the problem.
 For example, varied breathing patterns can cause an inaccurate reading.
 Holding your breath before breathing into the machine can increase your BAC reading by nearly 17 percent while fast-paced, shallow breathing can decrease your reading by almost 10 percent.
 And, when drunk, many people outright fail to use the breathalyzer entirely or use it correctly, leading drivers to believe they are in the clear to drive.
 In those cases, a breathalyzer does absolutely nothing to prevent drunken driving.

 When it comes to preventing a DUI accident, although portable BAC machines can be helpful, they aren’t entirely accurate based on external variables that are undoubtedly present.
 That’s why it’s so important to be cognizant of your alcohol consumption while playing it safe.

 The best rule of thumb in preventing a DUI injury accident is to preplan.
 You should know who the designated driver will be well ahead of time.
 You can prepay a taxi ride home.
 As a host, you can preplan your food and beverage service to include plenty of bottled water and a “last call” when alcohol is no longer served prior to wrapping up the party.

 You can preplan and be responsible – but that doesn’t mean everyone else will do the same.
 Unfortunately, San Diego injury DUI accidents happen on a daily basis from irresponsible decision making.

 If you have been injured in an accident from someone else’s suspected intoxication, you may be entitled to financial compensation.
-Call the Law Offices of Michael Pines, APC at 1-858-551-2090 for a FREE consultation to understand your legal rights and file your personal injury claim right away.
+Call the Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 for a FREE consultation to understand your legal rights and file your personal injury claim right away.